Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter1.md

 **JavaScript specification**: is a formal, written document which outlines how the JavaScript language should behave.
 Browser vendors read the spec and implement JavaScript engines in a way that JavaScript code is executed as the spec prescribes.

 **Node.js**: an environment for running JavaScript outside of the browser.
 It includes a JavaScript engine, V8, for compiling and executing the code.
-Node.js is mostly used on the server-side.
+Node.js is mostly used on the server-side and for command-line tools.

-**Node package manager**: npm in short, is a tool for managing the workflow of JavaScript projects, from installing thirdy-part packages to shipping code to users.
+**Node package manager**: npm in short, is a tool for managing the workflow of JavaScript projects, from installing third-part packages to shipping code.

-**HTTP request**: is the act of "talking" to a remote web server for fetching or saving data.
-Most of the times the data is exchanged in JSON format.
+**HTTP request**: is the act of "talking" to a remote web server (also called web service) for fetching or saving data.
+An example of HTTP request is when you visit some web page with a browser.
+Web pages in turn can make HTTP requests too for fetching data, mostly to REST APIs (see below).
+While a web service is not the same thing as a web server, there is always some kind of server listening for connections behind a web service.

 **HTTP error**: sometimes things don't go well when talking to web services and the server may respond with an error.
 Errors are denoted with a numeric code: some common errors are 500 (server error), 404 (not found), 403 (forbidden), and so on.

-**JSON**: JSON stands for JavaScript Object Notation, a format for exchanging data between web services and JavaScript applications.
+**JSON**: JSON stands for JavaScript Object Notation, a format for exchanging data between web service and web applications, yet not only limited to them.

-**REST API**: is a web service (local or remote) which exposes data.
-A REST API makes possible to interact with an underlying database for saving or retrieving entities.
+**REST API**: is a web service (local or remote) which can expose data.
+Web applications (and any kind of application in general) can make HTTP request to a REST API for interacting with an underlying database, or simply for sending commands to the system.

-**Transpiler**: older browsers do not support modern JavaScript syntax from ECMAScript 2015 and above.
+**Transpiler**: older browsers do not support modern JavaScript syntax from ECMAScript 2015 and beyond.
 A transpiler is a tool which takes modern JavaScript syntax and spits out a more compatible version (ECMAScript 2009).

+**Proposal**: JavaScript innovation is fueled by a group of developers and academics forming a committee, called TC39.
+Members of the committee can submit proposals for improving and adding new features to the language.
+A proposal is a formal description outlining what the new feature does and how it'll be used in JavaScript.

+**Stage N**: new JavaScript proposals always start at stage 0.
+The more the proposal is voted by the committee, the more it advances to the next stages: 1, 2, 3, and 4.
+Every time you read "stage 1" or "stage 2", it's the stage at which the proposal is currently in.
+A proposal at stage 2 for example means it is doing fairly well and it will most likely move forward to the next stages.
+The final stage is 4, meaning that the new feature will land into the language.

 **Vanilla JavaScript**: vanilla JavaScript is a term for denoting "pure" JavaScript applications, i.e. those written without the help of a frontend library like React, Vue, or Angular.

-**AJAX**: a set of technologies for fetching data in the browser without causing a page refresh.
-The acronym stands for "Asynchronous JavaScript and XML", coined in 1999.
+**XMLHttpRequest**: it is a native object available in browsers for making HTTP requests to remote resources.
+XMLHttpRequest is part of the AJAX family, a set of technologies for fetching data in the browser without causing a page refresh.

+**Fetch API**: it is a native API for making HTTP requests, much like XMLHttpRequest, but based on ECMAScript 2015 Promises.
+It is considered the successor of XMLHttpRequest, yet builds on top of it as you'll see later in the book.

+**CORS**: acronym for Cross-Origin Resource Sharing.
+It is a way for browsers to give access to a given domain, for instance _b-example.dev_ to resources living on a different domain, ie. _a-example.dev_.
+By default browsers block HTTP requests to remote resources originating  from objects like XMLHttpRequest.

 ## A special note on modern JavaScript